Printing Terms

 Index Paper

-a stiff, inexpensive paper with a smooth finish.
-The high bulk but low weight of this paper makes it a popular choice for business reply cards.
-The basic size of index paper is 25.5″x30.5″.
+A stiff, inexpensive paper with a smooth finish with a high bulk but low weight.
+The basic size of index paper is 25.5 in x 30.5 in.
 See also basic size.

 Ingredients

-of Paper all the materials used to make the mat of fibers known as paper.
+The materials used to make the mat of fibers that make up paper.
 The one essential ingredient is cellulose fiber.
 The rest of the ingredients enhance the paper adding body, reducing cost, or changing color.
 See also cellulose fiber, clay, filler, furnish, papermaking, pigment pulp, resin, sizing.

 Ink